The Olympic Star Who Just Wanted to Go Home

 Tewanima continued racing.
 In 1909, at the Pastime Athletic Club’s games at Madison Square Garden, he stunned the sports world with a sprint-finish win in the ten-mile indoor run.
 A month later, he won a 20-mile race in New Orleans.
 In May 1911, Tewanima won New York City’s 12-mile modified marathon.
 Fans called him the “Speedy Red Man.”

 In 1912, Tewanima and another Carlisle student, Jim Thorpe, competed in the Summer Olympics in Stockholm.
 Thorpe, a member of the Sac and Fox Nation, won gold medals in the pentathlon and decathlon events.
 Still seasick from the trans-Atlantic trip, Tewanima ran the 10,000-meter event in a blazing time of 32:06.6, though he lost to Hannes Kölehmainen of Finland.
-Still, Tewanima collected the silver medal and set an American record for the event that would stand for 52 years, when Billy Mills, an Oglala Lakota Sioux, broke it in the 1964 Olympics in Tokyo.
+Still, Tewanima collected the silver medal and set an American record for the event—a combination that would not recur for 52 years, when Billy Mills, an Oglala Lakota Sioux, broke it in the 1964 Olympics in Tokyo.

 At Stockholm, Tewanima “gave a remarkable exhibition of grit and persistency,” marveled James E. Sullivan, secretary of the American Olympic Committee.
 “After Stockholm, Tewanima became a celebrity,” says Gilbert.
 Yet photographs of the champion that day depict an unsmiling man of about 24.
 Would he finally be allowed to go home now?